SWR-MoIP/VideoIPath-Automation-Tool/docs/getting-started-guide/01_Setup_and_connect_to_Server.md

 Before establishing a connection to the VideoIPath Server, ensure that the following requirements are met:

+### User Account Settings (User Info)

-- **User Authorization**: The user account must be authorized using the `VideoIPath` authentication method.
+- **User Authorization**:<br>The user account must be authorized using the `VideoIPath` authentication method.
-- **Permissions**: For a straightforward setup, enable both `API` and `Administrator` options for the user account (User Info).
+- **Permissions**:<br>For a straightforward setup, enable both `API` and `Administrator` options for the user account (User Info).
 This ensures that the user has all necessary permissions to interact with the VideoIPath Server.

+### Driver Versioning

+To ensure IntelliSense support and runtime validation of custom settings, the VideoIPath Server should be running a compatible version of the driver schema.
+By default, the package uses the latest Long-Term Support (LTS) version, which is currently **2024.1.4**.
+If you need to use a different version, refer to the [Driver Versioning Guide](../driver-versioning.md).

 ## Example 1: Establishing a Connection to the VideoIPath Server via Environment Variables